ZeroAct/SceneTextRemover-pytorch/README.md

 # Scene Text Remover Pytorch Implementation

-This is a minimal implementation of [Scene text removal via cascaded text storke detection and erasing](https://arxiv.org/pdf/2011.09768.pdf).
+This is a minimal implementation of [Scene text removal via cascaded text stroke detection and erasing](https://arxiv.org/pdf/2011.09768.pdf).
 This   github repository is for studying on image in-painting for scene text erasing.
 Thank you :)